 The use of gravel or sand to secure sleepers is a popular alternative to concrete.
 Whether you’re using sleepers to form new edging around your landscape or are building a raised planting bed, gravel and sand foundations are certainly worth considering.
 These materials are great for draining excess water, meaning moisture is less likely to pool around your sleepers, helping to preserve the timber.
 When making use of sand or gravel, it’s also much easier to manoeuvre and make your sleepers level during the laying process.

-Be aware that, when building raised planting beds, ponds or retaining walls, it might be necessary to use screws in each overlapping corner to produce a rigid frame, and to install steel corner brackets to further secure the sleepers.
-Finally, if your feature is taller than three or four sleepers high, ensure each heavy layer is fixed to the bottom sleeper using deep sleeper screws, and consider installing steel retaining posts to ensure the structure is sturdy.
+If you're constructing raised planting beds, ponds, or retaining walls, it may be necessary to fasten the overlapping corners with screws to create a rigid frame.
+Additionally, steel corner brackets can provide extra stability.
+For structures taller than three or four sleepers, secure each heavy layer to the base sleeper using deep sleeper screws.
+You may also want to install steel retaining posts to ensure the overall structure remains strong and stable.

 How long do garden sleepers last?